jsbravoc/cryptocurrency/README.md

 **Recommendation:** Avoid integrity errors by editing .env file, setting `DISABLE_INTEGRITY_VALIDATION=true`.
 By doing this, the transaction's signature will not be validated.
 Note that if the variable is set to `false`, transactions' signatures **must** be verifiable with the corresponding user's public_key.

-In order to test and use the API, please check the [Postman](https://www.postman.com/) collection available [here](https://github.com/jsbravoc/cryptocurrency/tree/main/build/app/backend).

 Also, if you want to test the application directly, please go to `localhost:3000/api-docs` or to the URL of where the application was started.
 There, you will find a [Swagger UI](https://swagger.io/tools/swagger-ui/) application to test the API and see the API definitions.